nitroshare/nitroshare-desktop/README.md

         sudo apt-get install build-essential cmake qtbase5-dev

-   To enable support for application indicators and Unity integration, you will need to install the following packages:
+   To enable support for application indicators, you will need to install the following packages:

-        sudo apt-get install libgtk2.0-dev libappindicator-dev libnotify-dev libunity-dev
+        sudo apt-get install libgtk2.0-dev libappindicator-dev libnotify-dev

 2. Change to the root of the source directory and build the project: